abbeylabs/abbey-starter-kit-quickstart/README.md

 # Abbey Starter Kit Quickstart Example

-This example shows how to create a single step Grant Kit workflow.
-The example features requesting access to a [Null Resource](https://registry.terraform.io/providers/hashicorp/null/latest). from multiple reviewers, requiring only `one_of` the reviewers to approve the access.
+This Quickstart is an example for how to use Abbey Labs and set up a Grant Kit.
+By the end, you’ll be able to configure a Workflow for users to request and approve access to the [Abbey Demo Site](https://app.abbey.io/demo).

 ## Usage